Go Back HondaSwap Forums > Technical Articles and Reference > General Tech Articles

 JDM P73 itr pistons have a 5.96cc PDD, yielding 10.8:1 compression.

 The JDM PCT Civic type R pistons have the highest oem PDD at 8.63cc and will net you 11.4:1 compression.
-I can't say for sure if these will clear the 403 cam or not though, so make sure you clay the motor properly for clearences.
+I can't say for sure if these will clear the 403 cam or not though, so make sure you clay the motor properly for clearances.

 Secondly, and most important, the ITR and CTR pistons will NOT fit on a stock LS rod.
 The B16 pistons, do.
 LS and B16 rods are much wider at the top than a gsr/itr/ctr.
-The opposite is also true: putting a gsr/itr/ctr piston on an ls/b16 rod will yield undesireable results.
+The opposite is also true: putting a gsr/itr/ctr piston on an ls/b16 rod will yield undesirable results.

 Results

-Well, wildbillhatchbac ran this exact setup before selling out for a bmw
+Well, @wildbillhatchbac ran this exact setup before selling out for a bmw :)

 b18b1